 Most Potable Water is Already Treated for Pathogens

-Any water marked as “potable” at an RV dump station, or any other water faucet plumbed from city/county tap, is already treated for harmful organisms.
+Any water marked as “potable” at an RV dump station, or any other water faucet plumbed from city/county tap, is the same drinking water in a house.
+It’s already treated for harmful organisms.
 Hence, using a water filter is not going to help much in terms of health, but it will make better tasting water.

 Most Water Filters Don’t Remove Nitrates, Ammonia, and Perchlorates

 Even the Clearsource RV Water Filter mentioned above cannot remove chemicals like nitrates, ammonia, and perchlorates.
-These compounds get into the ground water from fuels, exhausts, and biological wastes.
-The only way to remove these is using a more expensive reverse osmosis system.
+These compounds get into the ground water from fuels, exhausts, fertilizers, and animal feces.
+The only way to remove these is using a more expensive, reverse osmosis system.
 These systems actually do exist for RV use.

 Reverse Osmosis Water Systems